wjchu1995/vezda/README.md

 $ vzhome
 /path/to/your/python/site-packages/vezda
 ```
-You can easily change to this directory be entering:
+You can easily change to this folder be entering:
 ```
 $ cd `vzhome`
 ```